TanapolHongsuwan/ROS_project/README.md

 ## About the Project

-This is my first project using ROS (ROS1) recorded sound based on Prof. Ryuichi Ueda's template code, learning about Publisher and Subscriber on Ubuntu.
+This is my first project using ROS (ROS1) recorded sound, learning about Publisher and Subscriber on Ubuntu.
 Hopefully, the template would be useful somehow in a next ROS project in the future.

 ## Preference